shjborage/Reveal-Plugin-for-Xcode/README.md

 ![ProductMenu](https://github.com/shjborage/Reveal-Plugin-for-XCode/raw/master/Product-InspectWithReveal.png)

-The Spark Inspector integrates directly into Xcode, so you don't need to add frameworks or modify your project to inspect your app in the iOS Simulator.
+The Reveal app integrates directly into Xcode, so you don't need to add frameworks or modify your project to inspect your app in the iOS Simulator.

 If you're in the middle of a debug session and something unexpected happens, you can attach Reveal to see what's going on.
 No restarting your app, no changing your project.
 All from inside Xcode.